spenap/butaca/README.md

 ## How does it work? ##

 Butaca uses different data sources to present its content.
-It gets the information about movies and celebrities from [The Movie Database][2], an open movie database where everybody can collaborate.
+It gets the information about movies, TV shows and celebrities from [The Movie Database][2], an open movie database where everybody can collaborate.
 It shows movie showtimes -when available- using results from [Google Showtimes][3].

 ## Bugs & Feedback ##